 It is in Dalair also that a group of evil spellcasters discovered the access point into the Plane of Chaos, while conducting research into summoning entities from other planes in an effort to gain power.
 Over the past few decades, this loose-knit band has become an organized if nihilistic religion, known as the Courts of Chaos.
 Although dismissed as a cult by the more established forces of Drin, Chaos is growing into a challenge to the major world religion, Antana.

 The religion of Antana apparently emigrated into this world with the earliest human settlers, and now wields great power within the realm, especially through its main instrument of proselytization, the Monks of Antana.
 While there are proofs of the presence of other indigenous religions in the world which predate Antana, most are either now viewed as cults, as in the Cult of Losoth, or are completely lost, as in the Gnoll religion.
 Antana as a faith came to these shores with the first human settlers, and originally admitted only humans.
-However, since the treaty of the Elf wars, the rules have gradually been relaxed, welcoming all races as adherents.
+However, since the treaty of the Elf wars, the rules have gradually been relaxed, welcoming elves and half-elves too.
 The secular power of the religion is reflected in its many structures, which include a monastery and a convent.